1 Take A (Steep) Hike

 If you’re not in New South Wales, check out our Microadventure Map for quick hikes close to you.

 Instead of arriving at work stinking of chlorine, go all-natural.
 The website, Wild Swimming Australia has an interactive map of wild swimming spots across the country, including over 100 in the greater Sydney area.
-Choose between ocean rocks pools, waterpool lagoons, wild plunge pools and river estuaries.
+Choose between ocean rock pools, waterfall lagoons, wild plunge pools and river estuaries.
 You can also submit your own secret spots if you’re feeling generous via their Facebook page.
 Come on in – the waters lovely.

 The most time-consuming aspect of visiting a National Park can be driving to its centre.
-Instead, do some research and discover where you local national park borders the edge of suburbia and use that as your entry point.
-The National Park Royal has trail openings close to Gray’s Point High school (here’s a handy review if you don’t know the area) which are perfect for trail running or mountain biking.
+Instead, do some research and discover where your local national park borders the edge of suburbia and use that as your entry point.
+The Royal National Park has trail openings close to Gray’s Point High school (here’s a handy review if you don’t know the area) which are perfect for trail running or mountain biking.
 The best bit?
 By parking just outside the park boundary you won’t pay any park fees.

 Again, check out our Microadventure Map for locations.

 # 4 Find A Sunrise Tribe

 It’s easier to get out of bed when you know someone is waiting for you so join a morning adventure group or, if one doesn’t exist in your area then start your own on MeetUp.

 Kayak Sydney has a ‘before work’ club who meet one day a week for a paddle between 6.30am and 7.30am.
 If you’re a surfer (of any level), join the crew from One Wave is All it Takes who meet every Friday morning at 6.30am at beaches across Australia and surf together, whilst wearing fluorescent fancy dress.